CyprienBosserelle/BG_Flood/doc/Manual.md

 # Manual {#Manual}

+BG_Flood is a hydrodynamics model for simulating 2D depth-averaged flow.
+The following manual describes how to use the model but does not go into details about the model equations.

-*This file is not uptodate with the last version of the Code:
+*This manual is under revision and not up-to-date with the last version of the code.
 Please, use the Parameters and Forcings list as a reference*

 - [Input Parameters](#input-parameters)